|

 Text for the Ace of Cups:

 A lazy summer day invites gentle reflection.
-A hot cup of tea awaits with the delicate scent of rose
+A hot cup of tea awaits with the delicate scent of rose petals enticing you to relax and contemplate life’s many simple pleasures and great loves.

 Meanings:

 Emotional fulfillment and happiness.
 Feeling rejuvenated and refreshed.
-A new love or a deepening of
+A new love or a deepening of one’s emotional well being.
+A breakthrough in spiritual understanding.

+Text for the Queen of Swords: The Queen stands poised against a bright blue sky.
+With gossamer wings, she is ready to take flight.
 On her staff sits perched Raven, who gives counsel on the dark realms.
 The staff is dipped in an

 ink well for she is an air sign and quite literary.
 She clutches a letter of importance.
-A dove
+A dove flies towards the right (future) signaling a time of

 Meanings:

 A woman who has experienced sorrow but has learned to see from a ‘bird’s eye view’.
-She has
+She has loved and lost, but this has allowed her to perceive more clearly.
+She's independent, clever and spirited.

 Strength

-were made for a clever concept of a deck hosted by ATS (Association of Tarot Studies) out of Australia.
+card (and Star, not shown) were made for a deck hosted by ATS (Association of Tarot Studies) out of Australia.
+The Major Arcana cards fit together like a

-come through.
-The goal shared by Jean-Michel, (the host) is that the deck will be completed in time
+Honeycomb.
+Many lovely cards were contributed.
+The goal shared by Jean-Michel, (the host) was that the deck would be completed in time to exhibit at the Tarot Symposium in New Zealand, June 2011.

 4 of Wands Card Description:

-Since my Mom had an (unrealized) dream of being married in an enchanting setting, with the help of
+Since my Mom had an (unrealized) dream of being married in an enchanting setting, with the help of Photoshop I transported my parents to a lovely Cathedral in Italy.
+My sister and I are the chubby

 cherubs hovering above, waiting to be born.
-4 Sunflower stalks add a bit of Wands energy to this
+4 Sunflower stalks add a bit of Wands energy to this rather ‘Waite-Smith’ inspired scene.

 Next is a Fool card I did for a